StoneRam/nbu_tools/README.md

     - Reduce number of streams on storage.
 Clients are racing for buffers reducing overall performance.
-    - Reduce size of Disk/Tape buffers and increase size of Network buffers
+    - Reduce size of Disk/Tape buffers and increase size of Network buffers.
     - Spread backup schedules so they would overlap less, use generated report to make a judgement.

 Often best solution is to resolve core issue, network bottleneck, underlying storage performance, etc.